UVSasa/Splunk-Investigations/Detecting_Shells.md

 **Attacker Activity**
 Here we will assume a bit from the mind of the end user/victim.

-After the victim downloaded the file Resume.pdf.exe, they executed it by double-clicking the attachment.
+After the victim downloaded the file HolidayBonus2026.pdf.exe, they executed it by double-clicking the attachment.
 Although the filename appeared to be a PDF document, it was actually an executable disguised through the use of a double file extension.
 This social engineering technique relies on Windows hiding known file extensions, causing the victim to believe they were opening a legitimate document.
 This is where me as the "attacker" can begin to transition from attempting to access the target to establishing control over the system.

 After successfully exploiting the target, the attacker typically performs post-exploitation discovery to better understand the environment and determine their next steps.
 This may include gathering information about the compromised host, such as the operating system, user privileges, network configuration, running processes, and available resources.
 This information helps the attacker identify potential opportunities for persistence, lateral movement, or achieving their final objectives.